ozntel/file-tree-alternative/README.md

 The default file explorer of Obsidian has all files and folders in a single view.
 The File Tree Alternative plugin helps you to have separate views for folders and files.

-The plugin is updated quiet regularly.
+The plugin is updated quite regularly.
 You can see the details of each release using the following link [Release Updates](https://github.com/ozntel/file-tree-alternative/blob/main/Releases.md)

 ## Plugin Features